amingolmahalle/my-debian-config/README.md

 Now, I suggest installing **Terminator** as a default terminal system.

-Because of writing with python, this is the best, fastest, and most beautiful i know. easy to work.
+Because of writing with Python, this is the best, fastest, and most beautiful I know. easy to work.

 > sudo apt install terminator

-To customize **Terminator** copy file in the below link and paste **~/.config/terminator**.
+To customize **Terminator** copy the file in the below link and paste **~/.config/terminator**.

 [custom terminator config](https://github.com/amingolmahalle/my-debian-config/blob/196ea4c4c9ed47c0d5657961033c5aaa232c23c7/.config/terminator/config)